adri1mart1/JobCatcher/README.md

 ## Work in Progress

+This project is a fork from https://github.com/yoannsculo/JobCatcher Take this repo as a training for webscrapping and a try to reach something usefull for people who think diversity in jobboard websites doesn't ease to find opportunities.

 The project is fully in development and many features need to be implemented.
 It is developed in Python.
 This is my first time I use Python on a non-basic project.
 So I guess my code is not so pythonic ... yet.
 Feel free to help me or